-Neither LaSalle nor anyone under its direct supervision has disciplinary issues on record.
-However, LaSalle's parent company, Jones Lang LaSalle Incorporated, does have a disclosure on record that's noted in LaSalle's Form ADV as a disciplinary issue of a LaSalle advisory affiliate.
-In 2013, the SEC alleged that Jones Lang LaSalle "was the cause of violations by certain of its officers and directors of certain federal securities laws and SEC rules requiring prompt reporting on SEC forms of transactions or holdings, which led to inaccurate statements in [Jones Lang LaSalle’s] proxy statement with respect to the timely filing of such forms."
+LaSalle has one disclosure listed on its 2021 Form ADV.
+In 2013, the SEC alleged that the firm's parent company Jones Lang LaSalle "was the cause of violations by certain of its officers and directors of certain federal securities laws and SEC rules requiring prompt reporting on SEC forms of transactions or holdings, which led to inaccurate statements in [Jones Lang LaSalle’s] proxy statement with respect to the timely filing of such forms."
 Jones Lang LaSalle paid a $150,000 fine to settle.

 LaSalle’s global headquarters are located in Chicago, on West Wacker Drive.
 The firm also has offices in Atlanta, Baltimore, Los Angeles, New York, San Diego and San Francisco.
 Outside of the U.S., LaSalle has offices in Mexico and Canada, as well as in the Asia Pacific region and Europe.